Eta Sigma Phi

 Members of Eta Sigma Phi are eligible for two national scholarships for study abroad in the summer, one to the American School of Classical Studies at Athens and the other to the American Academy in Rome.
 The value of each scholarship is approximately $1500 plus a tuition waver by the schools abroad.
 There are also nationally sponsored translation contests in Latin and Greek which carry cash prizes.

-You can print the application (PDF) form from the website , or you can obtain application forms from Dr. Harry Avery at the Classics Department, 1518 Cathedral of Learning.
-If you would like more information, please contact Dr. Avery at firstname.lastname@example.org.
+You can print the application (PDF) form from the website , or you can obtain application forms from the Classics Department, 1501 Cathedral of Learning.
+If you would like more information, please contact Dr. John Newell at email@example.com.